smaxwellstewart/hapi-ninja/docs/api.md

 Survey 2
 --------

-Follows exactly the same pattern a described above but with with 'survery2' in path, instead of 'survey1'.
+Follows exactly the same pattern a described above but with with 'survery2' in path, e.g. `/api/survery2.json`.

 Examples of valid create payloads...